 Often the ATO’s calculations go back a while, and you may not have all the records to double-check the ATO’s numbers.

-Sometimes the ATO does make mistakes in their figures.
+Unfortunately, the ATO does make mistakes in their figures, quite often.
 We have seen it happen.
 This is why you should ask the ATO for a detailed breakdown, and take every opportunity to verify the figures.
 This may require a carefully worded Freedom of Information (FOI) request.

 Asking the ATO for their calculations may not slow down their recovery process, but it is important to do.
 You should not agree to pay the ATO unless you believe their figures are correct.
 This is how a transparent tax system should operate.